 HBase, architecturally, has had a strong consistency guarantee from the start.
-All reads and writes are routed through a single region server, which guarantees that all writes happen in order, and all reads access the most recently committed data.
+All reads and writes are routed through a single RegionServer, which guarantees that all writes happen in order, and all reads access the most recently committed data.

-However, because of this "single homing" of reads to a single location, if the server becomes unavailable, the regions of the table that are hosted in the region server become unavailable for some time until they are recovered.
+However, because of this "single homing" of reads to a single location, if the server becomes unavailable, the regions of the table that are hosted in the RegionServer become unavailable for some time until they are recovered.
 There are three phases in the region recovery process: detection, assignment, and recovery.
-Of these, the detection phase is usually the longest, currently on the order of 20 to 30 seconds depending on the ZooKeeper session timeout setting (if the region server died but the ZooKeeper session is alive).
+Of these, the detection phase is usually the longest, currently on the order of 20 to 30 seconds depending on the ZooKeeper session timeout setting (if the RegionServer became unavailable but the ZooKeeper session is alive).
 After that we recover data from the Write Ahead Log and assign the region to a different server.
-During this time - until the recovery is complete - clients will not be able to read data from that region.
+During this time - until the recovery is complete - clients are not able to read data from that region.